sourcegraph/learn/posts/how-to-create-a-self-hosted-sourcegraph-account.md

 ![Sourcegraph instance login, need to contact site administrator if you don’t get the signup page](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/sourcegraph-contact-site-admin.png)

 You will need to use a valid email address that you can access.
-If you use an invalid email address, you will receive a descriptive error message to recover from before you can create an account.
+If you use an invalid email address, you will receive a descriptive error message to troubleshoot your account creation.
 Enter your email address in the **Email** field of the signup form.

 Once your email address is accepted, you can choose your preferred username in the form input section labeled **Username**.
 Only alphanumeric characters are permitted within the username.

 Next, create a password.
 A password adds a layer of security to your account by preventing unauthorized access.
 Your chosen password should be at least 12 characters.
 Enter a secure password in the form input section labeled **Password**, and make a note of it.

 After filling the form with a valid email address, username, and password, click on the button at the bottom of the form to create an account and continue.

-## Verify that your account was created
+## Step 3 — Verify that your account was created

 Once you have created your account successfully, you will be taken to your account overview page.

 ![Sourcegraph overview page after account creation](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/sourcegraph-overview-page-after-account-creation.png)

 From here, you can begin completing the onboarding process by adding repositories, searching your code, finding some references, and configuring SSO or adding teammates.
+You can review all of our [administration documentation](https://docs.sourcegraph.com/admin) to learn more.

 ## Next steps